Language

 Starting from Stage 0

-At one to two classes per week, most people complete through Stage 5 Basic in 1.5 to 2 years.
+At one to two classes per week, and based on typical institution schedules, most people complete through Stage 5 Basic in 1.5 to 2 years.
 Class frequency, institution schedules, and the time between evaluations can push this shorter or longer.

-If you enter at Stage 3 through a TOPIK Level 2 placement, completing through Stage 5 Basic typically takes 6 months to 1 year.
+If a TOPIK placement puts you in around Stage 3, completing through Stage 5 Basic typically takes 6 months to 1 year.
+Confirm the stage your TOPIK level maps to at socinet.go.kr.

 No TOPIK, but some Korean ability

 Your Pre-Evaluation score may place you at Stage 2 or Stage 3 without needing TOPIK.
-If your Korean is close to TOPIK Level 2, sitting the TOPIK before registering for KIIP may save you time by securing the Stage 3 placement directly.
+If your Korean is close to TOPIK Level 2, sitting the TOPIK before registering for KIIP may save you time by placing you at a higher stage directly; confirm the current mapping at socinet.go.kr.
 If your Korean is still developing, starting at Stage 1 or 2 and building through the curriculum is the more realistic path.

 Planning backward from your F-5 eligibility date